Skip to main content

 Obstructed Balcony

 If you choose an obstructed view balcony on Carnival, you will have a view that is partially blocked.
-This obstruction is likely a lifeboat, but could also be other infrastructure of the cruise ship that is blocking your view.
+This obstruction is likely a lifeboat, but it could also be other structures, such as support beams or maintenance equipment.

 Available: Carnival Spirit, Carnival Legend, Carnival Pride and Carnival Miracle